pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 </details>

-## Are you OK with Reviewers Submitting Issues to your Repo Directly?
+## Are you OK with Reviewers Submitting Issues and/or pull requests to your Repo Directly?
 This option will allow reviewers to open smaller issues that can then be linked to PR's rather than submitting a more dense text based review.
 It will also allow you to demonstrate addressing the issue via PR links.

-- [ ] Yes I am OK with reviewers submitting requested changes as issues to my repo.
+- [x] Yes I am OK with reviewers submitting requested changes as issues to my repo.
 Reviewers will then link to the issues in their submitted review.

 ## Code of conduct